USDA-FSA/fsa-design-system/components/date-picker/index.md

 ### Disable Weekends

 You can only allow for the selection of weekdays on the calendar, by assigning an array <code>[0,0,0,0,0,1,1]</code> as the <code>disabledDays</code> property when instantiating an instance of the Date Picker.
 The first spot in the array is represented by a Monday.
+You can also disable a specific day of the week by adding a one to the array for any of the days represented.

 <div class="ds-preview">
   <div class="fsa-field">
     <label class="fsa-field__label" for="date-picker-disabledweekends">Select Date</label>
     <input placeholder="mm/dd/yyyy" class="fsa-input fsa-field__item" id="date-picker-disabledweekends" aria-describedby="date-picker-disabledweekends__help" aria-required="true" name="date-picker-disabledweekends" type="text" value="">
-    <span class="fsa-field__help" id="date-picker-disabledweekends__help">Example 05/14/1975</span>
+    <span class="fsa-field__help" id="date-picker-disabledweekends__help">Example 07/04/2019</span>
   </div>
 </div>